 805-382-3022

-- Those needing to turn left / south turn either before the Edison Canal 1/2 mile past the shoreline.
+• Those needing to turn left / south turn either before the Edison Canal or 1/2 mile past the shoreline.

 The Ventura County Department of Airports (DOA) officially launched Fly Friendly VC on Sept.
 13, 2022, with presentations to a variety of flight schools that conduct training operations in the region, as well as local community-based pilots.
 The event was held in the terminal of Oxnard Airport, and invitations to the event were sent to flight schools from throughout Ventura, Santa Barbara, and Los Angeles counties.